maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Another common variation is found in Commodore and BBC BASICs.
 In these dialects, the *aexp* is calculated and different numbers are returned based on the value.
 If the value is zero, it returns a random number based on the system's internal timer, and thus returns a different sequence of values every time it is called.
 If the value is positive, it returns the next number in the sequence starting with that seed, so `X=RND(1)` works in a fashion similar to `RANDOMIZE 1:X=RND()`.
 If the value is negative, it performs the `RANDOMIZE` function with the absolute value of the parameter as the seed value.

-Because there is no way to know which of these optional varieties is being used, it is suggested that in any case where it is not clearly specified, using `RND(0)` is the safest option.
+Because there is no way to know which of these optional varieties is being used, it is suggested that you use `RND(0)` in any case where it is not clearly specified.

 #### Variations: